rikribbers/foaas-erlang/README.md

      * accept headers
      * URL
  * Support with different types for parameter (currently only binaries are supported)
- * Compatibillaty check for operations using [https://foas.com/operations]
+ * Compatabillaty check for operations using [https://foas.com/operations]
  * Support filters